Tap the text to show or hide reading controls.

 “Would you care for something to drink?”

-I gestured her toward the chair and, with hands not quite used to the work, brewed black tea.
+I waved her toward the chair and, with hands not quite used to the task, set about brewing black tea.
+The only sound in the silent room was the faint clink of the teacup.

 This is suffocating.
 Truly.

-If Eve hadn’t been here, I might honestly have suffocated to death on this atmosphere.
+If Eve hadn’t been here, I might honestly have choked to death on the atmosphere.

-In any case, I held out a steaming teacup, wisps of vapor curling off it, to Seraphina.
+In any case, I held out a steaming cup, wisps of vapor curling off it, to Seraphina.
+She took it but didn’t raise it to her lips.
+She only held it, brow faintly furrowed, glaring at the steam rising off the surface.

 “Is something not to your liking?”